01. "Leicester Code," Leonardo da Vinci (The Codex Leicester, Leonardo da Vinci)

 A unique copy of the Bible pioneer Johannes Gutenberg, the oldest extant book printed with movable type of the set.
 And it was her 42-line version of the format in folio (there is a later 36-line version, known as the Bamberg Bible).
 42-line-known among bibliophiles Bible as the "Mazarin Bible", by the name of the cardinal and the first French minister Giulio Mazarin, in the securities of which in 1760 was first detected by the first copy of this Bible.
 According to the Museum of Gutenberg's just the beginning of the 1450-ies were printed about 180 copies of a 42-line-the Bible, of which survived to our day 48, including 21 - complete.
 Sold at Christies in 1987 Bible - is incomplete, it is only the first volume.
 Buyer was a Japanese Maruzen Corporation.
 Currently, this copy is kept in the library of Keio University.

-07. "First Folio: comedy, tragedy and Chronicle," by William Shakespeare (William Shakespeares First Folio: Comedies, Histories and Tragedies). $ 5.2 million in 2006, the auction Sothebys ($ 5,5 million in current prices).
+07. "First Folio: comedy, tragedy and Chronicle," by William Shakespeare (William Shakespeares First Folio: Comedies, Histories and Tragedies).

 A copy of the first edition of the plays of William Shakespeare, published in 1623 by John and Henry Kondelom Hemet, participants Shakespearean troupe.
 "First Folio" - accepted among bibliophiles term to refer to the book, its full name - "Mr. William Shakespeare's comedy chronicles the tragedy.
 Printed with accurate and authentic texts. " The "First Folio" included 36 of Shakespeare's plays, almost all his plays, with the exception of "Pericles" and "Two notable relatives."
 So far, only 40 survived complete copies of the first edition of which in private hands are only two, including sold at Sothebys.